21 Nov A Wood Fire

 When Ben Fogle, the British television personality, came to make a documentary here a couple of years ago, the first place Kristin took him was, you’ve guessed it, her wood stack.

-“It doesn’t matter how many degrees you have,” said told him severely.
+“It doesn’t matter how many degrees you have,” she told him severely.
 “If you can’t chop wood you’re useless.”

 Time for me to prove my worth then.